startxfr/helm-repository/docs/index.md

 ### History

-You can get a detiled list of this helm-chart repository in the [history documentation](./history.md).
+You can get a detailed list of this helm-chart releases in the [history documentation](./history.md).
+The current release is for theses helm-charts is 0.0.5.
+More information are available in [version 0.0 releases history](./history.md#version-00x-chanteix).